DaoCloud/DaoCloud-docs/docs/en/docs/ghippo/install/offline-install.md

         ...
         ```

-    1. Back up the __--set__ parameter.
+    1. Back up the `--set` parameter.

-        Before upgrading the global management version, it is recommended that you run the following command to back up the __--set__ parameter of the old version.
+        Before upgrading the global management version, it is recommended that you run the following command to back up the `--set` parameter of the old version.

         ```shell
         helm get values ​​ghippo -n ghippo-system -o yaml > bak.yaml
         ```

-    1. Execute __helm upgrade__ .
+    1. Run `helm upgrade` .

         Before upgrading, it is recommended that you override the __global.imageRegistry__ field in bak.yaml to the address of the currently used container registry.